Updated: Oct 17, 2020

 Had they been more welcomed, they would have stayed longer

-If she/you had welcomed them more, they would have stayed longer.
+If she had welcomed them more, they would have stayed longer.

 Now, these two seem so close, yet you could imagine a polite host using the former to make a controversial point in a diplomatic way, or maybe even to have a bit of a dig at someone without overtly accusing them of being rude.
-This could be a subtlety that builds in tension as the story progresses, whereas the active form is much more accusatory and confrontational - maybe a style that would be more suited to later in the narrative, to show those tensions are rising uncontrollably to the surface and politeness is suspended.
+This could be a subtlety that builds in tension as the story progresses.
+The active form is much more accusatory and confrontational by naming the guilty party -- maybe it's a style that would be more suited to later in the narrative to show those tensions are rising uncontrollably to the surface, that politeness is suspended and blame is beginning to fly.

 They didn’t impress him